The m-Degenerate Chromatic Number of a Digraph: Digraph colorings

-Theorem \ref{thm:kmcritical} states that the in-degree and out-degree of every vertex cannot be too small in a $(k, m)$-critical oriented graph.

-\begin{theorem} Suppose that $m \geq 1$ and $D$ is a $(k, m)$-critical oriented graph in which each vertex $v$ satisfies $d^+(v) = d^-(v) = (k-1)m$.
-Then $k \leq 2$. \end{theorem} Theorem \ref{thm:kmcritical} is of particular interest since it generalizes the following theorem of Mohar, who proved the case $m = 1$, which is a statement about acyclic colorings.
+\begin{theorem} Suppose that $m \geq 1$ and $D$ is a $(k, m)$-critical oriented graph on $n$ vertices in which each vertex $v$ satisfies $d^+(v) = d^-(v) = (k-1)m$.
+Then $k \leq 2$. \end{theorem} Theorem \ref{thm:kmcritical} is of particular interest since it generalizes the following theorem of Mohar, who proved the case $m = 1$, which is a statement about digraph colorings.

 \begin{theorem}[Mohar \cite{mohar_eigen_2009}] If $D$ is a $(k, 1)$-critical oriented graph in which each vertex $v$ satisfies $d^+(v) = d^-(v) = k-1$, then $k \leq 2$. \end{theorem}